Cultural life of Theresienstadt Ghetto

+Painter Charlotta Burešová was deported to Theresienstadt in July 1942.
+She was forced to work at the Lautscher Werkstätte producing postcards, greeting cards and copies of works painted by the Old Masters, particularly by Peter Paul Rubens and Rembrandt.
+These were sold outside of the ghetto by the Nazis, who kept the proceeds.
+She also produced watercolour portrait paintings recording children, dancers, musicians and flowers in the ghetto, in contrast to the conditions and suffering around her.
+They were hidden until after the end of World War II.
+Burešová was made to paint a portrait of Karl Rahm, the Schutzstaffel (SS) commandant of the ghetto, and due to this she was excluded from transport to Auschwitz concentration camp in 1944 and survived the war.

 Artist and architect Norbert Troller produced drawings and watercolours of life inside Theresienstadt, to be smuggled to the outside world.
 When the Gestapo found out, he was arrested and deported to Auschwitz, where he was liberated by the Russians in 1945.
 His memoirs and two dozen of his artworks were published in 1991.

 Composer Viktor Ullmann was interned in September 1942, and murdered in Auschwitz in October 1944.
 He composed some twenty works at Theresienstadt, including the one-act opera Der Kaiser von Atlantis (The Emperor of Atlantis or The Refusal of Death).
 It was planned for performance at the camp, but the Nazis withdrew permission when it was in rehearsal, probably because the authorities perceived its allegorical intent.
 The opera was first performed in 1975, and shown in full on BBC television in Britain.
 It continues to be performed.

 Music composed by inmates is featured in Terezín: The Music 1941–44, a two-CD set released in 1991.
 The collection features music composed mostly in 1943 and 1944 by Pavel Haas, Gideon Klein, Hans Krása, and Viktor Ullmann while interned at Theresienstadt.
 Haas, Krása, and Ullmann were murdered in Auschwitz concentration camp in 1944, and Klein was murdered in Fürstengrube in 1945.

 In 2007, the album Terezín – Theresienstadt of music composed at Theresienstadt was released by the Swedish singer Anne Sofie von Otter, assisted by baritone Christian Gerhaher, pianists, and chamber musicians.
 In 2008, Bridge Records released a recital by Austrian baritone Wolfgang Holzmair and American pianist Russell Ryan that drew on a different selection of songs.